Accessors map data columns to visual representations, primarily:

 Accessors vs. Values

-Some parameters accept either an accessor or a value; get_radius
+Some parameters accept either an accessor or a value; get_radius is such an example which accepts

 A value can be thought of as accessor where all values in the referenced column are the same